W-gerber/The-Game-fixer/README.md

 🎮 The Game Fixer

-Fix your games.
-Fix your fun.

-<p align="center"> <b>A modern website built for <i>The Game Fixer</i> business.</b><br/> Designed to showcase services, attract gamers, and deliver a smooth, professional web presence. </p>
-✨ Overview

-The Game Fixer is a business website I created for a friend’s gaming repair and troubleshooting service.
-The site highlights the company’s offerings, provides an engaging user experience, and reflects a modern, gamer-friendly design.
+A sleek website made for The Game Fixer business.

+This is a showcase of the website I built for my friend’s business, The Game Fixer, a service dedicated to helping gamers troubleshoot and fix issues with their games.
+The website highlights the business’s services, provides an intuitive interface for users, and reflects a modern, professional web design.
-This project is more than just a website—it’s a digital showcase of web development, design, and performance optimization skills.

-🌟 Features
+🌟 Project Overview

-🎨 Clean & Modern UI – simple, bold, and user-focused.
+The goal of this project was to create a responsive, engaging, and visually appealing website that would showcase The Game Fixer’s services while providing a smooth experience for visitors.

+Key highlights of the project:

+Modern UI Design: Clean, user-friendly interface with attention to detail.

-📱 Fully Responsive – works across desktop, tablet, and mobile.
+Responsive Layout: Works perfectly on desktop, tablet, and mobile devices.

-⚡ Optimized Performance – lightweight, fast, and reliable.

-🧩 Clear Service Showcasing – sections that explain what The Game Fixer does.
+Showcase of Services: Clear sections to display business offerings and information.

-✨ Interactive Touches – smooth scrolling, animations, and hover effects.
+Interactive Elements: Smooth scrolling, animations, and hover effects for a dynamic feel.

-🛠️ Tech Stack
-Layer	Tools & Frameworks
+Fast and Lightweight: Optimized for performance and quick loading.

+🎨 Technologies & Tools Used

-Frontend	React, TypeScript, Tailwind CSS
+Frontend: React, TypeScript, Tailwind CSS, HTML, CSS, JavaScript

-Deployment	Vercel
+Deployment: Vercel

-Design	Figma + custom components
+Design: Figma / Custom UI components

 🌐 Live Demo